Green-Software-Foundation/if/src/if-attest/README.md

 > **Creating an Ethereum account is free and can be kept entirely local to your machine - it is just a pair of keys.
 You can do this without ever interacting with Ethereum itself**

 >Whatever your opinions on crypto, one of the things it has given the world is easier access and richer tooling over private key cryptography.
 We're using it here for an application that's entirely non-financial, but benefits from accessible cryptography and the ability to post to a public, immutable database in the form of a public blockchain.

+If you already have an Ethereum account, you can import it - but please make sure it is a throwaway developer account, not one that you use for anything money-related!
+Also, never, never, NEVER NEVER push your private key to a Github repository. make sure `.gitignore` contains `.env` and check every time you push that your private key isn't leaked anywhere in your commits.
+There are bots continually scanning github for leaked keys - if you ever accidentally push your keys, assume they are instantly compromised and abandon that account forever.
+Once `if-attest` is beyond the protoype stage we'll ship some tooling to prevent the key from ever having to be in environment variables.

 ## Attestations